jumaffre/strava_wrapped/README.md

 # 4. Generate a map of your latest activity
 python strava_activity.py --map

-# 5. Or create an aggregated map of multiple activities
+# 5. Or create a year in review with all your 2024 activities
-python strava_activity.py --multi 10 --type Run
+python strava_activity.py --year 2024 --map --output year_2024.html

-# 6. Open activity_map.html in your browser!
+# 6. Open the HTML file in your browser!
 ```

 ## Examples